 Belonging to Bastimentos National Marine Park, Cayo Zapatilla consists of two uninhabited islands where you’ll find some of the most stunning Bocas del Toro beaches.
 If you’ve ever dreamt of being on a deserted island with pristine white sand, turquoise water and countless palm trees, this is your place.

 If you’d like to spend a night in this little slice of paradise and wake up to the sound of the ocean, bring your tent or hammock and camp here for a small fee.
-Keep in mind that there are no bars or restaurants on Cayo Zapatilla so bring everything you need.
+Keep in mind that there are no bars or restaurants on Cayo Zapatilla so you’ll have to bring everything you need.

 Getting to Cayo Zapatilla